-Program and Material Fee Remissions for Children and Spouses of Ambulance Drivers, Correctional Officers, Fire Fighters, Emergency Medical Services Technicians, and Law Enforcement Officers Killed in the Line of Duty or Who Subsequently Dies as the Result of a Qualifying Disability killed in the line of duty in Wisconsin, were killed in the line of duty while acting in their official Wisconsin capacity outside of Wisconsin or who qualified for a duty disability benefit and died as the result of the qualifying disability.
+Program and Material Fee Remissions for Children and Spouses of Ambulance Drivers, Correctional Officers, Fire Fighters, Emergency Medical Services Technicians, and Law Enforcement Officers Killed in the Line of Duty or Who Subsequently Dies as the Result of a Qualifying Disability officers who were killed in the line of duty in Wisconsin, were killed in the line of duty while acting in their official Wisconsin capacity outside of Wisconsin or who qualified for a duty disability benefit and died as the result of the qualifying disability.
 Qualifying duty disability benefit is defined in s.
 40.65(4), under the Wisconsin Retirement System, the Employees' Retirement System of the city of Milwaukee or the Milwaukee County Employee's Retirement System.
 Also, s.
 891.45 and 455 create a presumption that the death of certain firefighters from specified heart or respiratory impairment or disease or specified types of cancer were the result of their employment.
 An appropriation has been created to fund these remissions.

 Section 38.24(5), Wis.
-Stats., has been created to remit Collegiate Transfer and Postsecondary program and material fees for the program enrolled children and spouses of ambulance drivers, correctional officers, fire fighters, emergency medical services technicians, and law enforcement officers who were
+Stats., has been created to remit Associate of Arts/Associate of Science and Occupational program and material fees for the program enrolled children and spouses of ambulance drivers, correctional officers, fire fighters, emergency medical services technicians, and law enforcement